Linwei-Tao/Multiple-Layer-Perceptron/README.md

 # MLP
 A multiple layer perceptron implementation from scratch with python

-The implementation deatils are included in the .ipynb file
+The implementation deatils are included in the MLP.ipynb file